-Chanco International Group Limited (the "Company") was incorporated in the Cayman Islands on 12 April 2002 as an exempted company with limited liability under the Companies Law of the Cayman Islands and its shares are listed on The Stock Exchange of Hong Kong Limited.
+Chanco International Group Limited (the "Company") was incorporated in the Cayman Islands on 12 April 2002 as an exempted company with limited liability under the Companies Law of the Cayman Islands and its shares are listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
 The addresses of the registered office and principal place of business of the Company are disclosed in the section headed "Corporate Information" to the annual report.
 The Group, comprising the Company and its subsidiaries, is engaged in manufacturing and distribution of leather products and retail of fashion apparel, footwear and leather accessories.

-2. ADOPTION OF HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs")
+2. ADOPTION OF HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs") AND NEW HONG KONG COMPANIES ORDINANCE PROVISIONS RELATING TO THE DISCLOSURE REQUIREMENTS FOR FINANCIAL STATEMENTS

-(a) Adoption of new/revised HKFRSs - first effective on 1 April 2013
+(a) Adoption of new/revised HKFRSs - first effective on 1 April 2014